IDH: Interdisciplinary Honors Courses

 3 sh (may not be repeated for credit)

-Honors Core 1 focuses on the notion of the "the human" as it emerges in Western thought.
-Topics include philosophy, neuroscience, animal intelligence, and contemporary clashes over human rights and human dignity.
-Students enrolling in Core I should be interested in a broad array of subject areas related to the theme of "the human" and possess the social and intellectual maturity required to address complex and controversial topics with objectivity and respect for others.
+Honors Core courses establish the foundation of the academic experience unique to the Honors program at the University of West Florida.
+This course focuses on the notion of the "the human" as it emerges in Western thought, and includes elements of the Western canon.
+Students enrolling in this course should be interested in a broad array of subject areas related to the theme of "the human" and possess the social and intellectual maturity required to address complex and controversial topics with objectivity and respect for others.
+Offered Fall Semester only.
+Meets College-Level Communication Skills Requirement.

 Academic Engagement, Department of Honors Program